The Doping Control Laboratory of the French Institute of Horse Racing

 The LCH is accredited by COFRAC in accordance with ISO 17025 and the ILAC-G7 document.

-For each biological sample (blood, urine, hair, etc.), the LCH receives two specimens : sample A, which is analysed immediately, and sample B, which is kept to allow a second analysis should the first test result prove positive.
+For each substrate sample (blood, urine, hair, etc.), the Laboratory of Horse Racing (LCH) receives two samples: an A sample, which is analyzed immediately, and a B sample, which is stored to allow a second analysis should the initial sample test positive.

-Within the laboratory, all samples are processed anonymously through 18 specialised analytical lines, depending on the physicochemical characteristics of the substances being tested.
-All analyses are carried out under accreditation.
+Within the Laboratory, samples are processed anonymously through 20 specialized analytical lines, each designed according to the physicochemical characteristics of the substances being tested for.
+Other analytical lines are also available, for example, for specific confirmatory analyses.

 Research and Development Department

-The Laboratory’s researchers take part in research programmes through regular national collaborations (Veterinary Schools, Universities, the French Institute for Horses and Riding) and international partnerships (Universities, industry, AORC, IFHA, FEI, European projects, etc.).
+The Laboratory’s researchers participate in research programs in regular collaboration at both national level (National Veterinary Schools, Universities, the French Institute for Horses and Equitation) and international level (Universities, Industry, AORC, FIAH, FEI, European projects, etc.).

-Each year, they publish articles in international peer-reviewed scientific journals.
+They publish articles every year in international peer-reviewed scientific journals.

-• The automation and optimisation of analytical methods to detect an increasing number of molecules within constant blood and urine volumes;
+- The automation and optimization of analytical methods to continuously expand the number of molecules that can be detected in a constant volume of blood and urine;

-• Forward-looking technical monitoring, particularly in cooperation with government agencies (Customs and the Directorate-General for Competition, Consumer Affairs and Fraud Control).
+- Prospective technical monitoring, particularly in collaboration with government agencies such as Customs and the Central Service for Racing and Gaming (SCCJ).

 Publications in international peer-reviewed journals